 The Company continues to own the land and office building purchased in late 2018 in Stockport.
 VCSL is the principal tenant of the building with the remainder of the tenants being third parties.
-An impairment test was performed in June 2020 with an independent valuation of the property obtained, resulting in no impairment provision being required.
-The value of this property at 30 June 2020 is £9.5m.
+An impairment test was performed in June 2021 with an independent valuation of the property obtained, resulting in no impairment provision being required.
+The value of this property at 30 June 2021 is £9.3m.
 Under IFRS, the land and buildings are valued at depreciated cost.
-Under SII the property has been recognised at the same value as it has under IFRS under the basis that it closely approximates fair value.
+Under SII the property has been recognised at fair value, in line with the independent valuation.